eslint/css/docs/rules/baseline.md

 }
 ```

+### Options

+This rule accepts an option object with the following properties:

+- `available` (default: `"widely"`) - change to `"newly"` available to allow a larger number of properties and at-rules.

 ## When Not to Use It

 If your web application targets just one browser then you can safely disable this rule.